VikraMS66/VueJs_Learning_Project_Arch/README.md

 Cricket app
 --------------------
-For all crikcet app backend is required - for backend the base url - "http://localhost:7070/cricket/api/players".
+For all cricket app backend is required - for backend the base url - "http://localhost:7070/cricket/api/players".
 GET POST PUT DELETE requsts are send to base url

 Consider crick-app.zip as backend